 Ringley Law

-2. Burlington Lane: This long road with largish detached houses, often with grander period properties, is in high demand because of its leafy surroundings and proximity to Chiswick House and Gardens.
+- Burlington Lane in Chiswick: This long road with largish detached houses, often with grander period properties, is in high demand because of its leafy surroundings and proximity to Chiswick House and Gardens.

-3. Grove Park Road: This is a very nice residential district with tree-lined streets close to Chiswick House and the Chiswick railway station.
+- Grove Park Road in Chiswick: This is a very nice residential district with tree-lined streets close to Chiswick House and the Chiswick railway station.

-4. Burlington Road: This is a tree-lined avenue of large detached houses and big Victorian terraces, providing a quiet residential environment with closeness to Chiswick High Road.
+- Burlington Road in Chiswick: This is a tree-lined avenue of large detached houses and big Victorian terraces, providing a quiet residential environment with closeness to Chiswick High Road.

 These roads epitomize Chiswick at its finest as a residential district of West London, with a lot of its historic architecture and green spaces within reach, not far from the River Thames, and rather close to many facilities.